MileHacker Logo

 • Familiarize yourself with emergency exits.

-• Road closures due to snow occur in mountains.
+• Street closures because of snow occur in mountains.

 Important Travel Documents

-Carry copies of your passport and visa (if applicable) separately from the originals.
+Carry copies of your passport and visa (if applicable) in a different place than the originals.
 Keep digital copies on your phone or in cloud storage.
 Report lost or stolen documents to local police immediately to obtain a police report.
-Contact your country's embassy or consulate in Yerevan for emergency travel documents.
+Reach out to your country's's embassy or consulate in Yerevan for emergency travel documents.

 Passport & Visa Copies